CEO at Relevant

 For the general public, wearable devices like fitness trackers provide insights into essential health metrics.
 More than just monitoring, some of these devices, such as the Apple Watch, can detect potential health threats, acting as a first line of defense.

-For more specialized care, clinical on-body IoMT devices offer an expanded range of monitoring options.
+For more specialized care, clinical on-body IoMT devices offer an expanded range of monitoring options for various health conditions.
 A prime example would be the glucose sensors for diabetic patients, which can immediately notify them of glucose level anomalies.
+Understanding what is IoMT here means recognizing its potential to improve quality of life and safety for long-term care residents.

 Community IoMT

 The IoMT community encompasses an entire community or region beyond individual or hospital settings.
 Mobility services equipped with IoMT track patient metrics during transit, ensuring continuous care.
-For situations that require immediate medical intervention, first responders are now equipped with emergency response systems to monitor and relay patient data in real time.
+For situations that require immediate medical intervention, first responders are now equipped with emergency response systems that can monitor and relay patient data in real-time through mobile devices.

 IoMT Real-World Impact: A Look at Case Studies